achow101/btcinformation.org/en/full-node.md

 {% capture complete_list_of_commands_and_ibd %}
-A complete list of commands is available in the [Bitcoin.org developer reference](/en/developer-reference#rpc-quick-reference).
+A complete list of commands is available in the [developer reference](/en/developer-reference#rpc-quick-reference).

 When Bitcoin Core daemon first starts, it will begin to download the block